Santoku kitchen knife by Svord made in Auckland, New Zealand, four colours

 Caring for your Santoku knife

-- To sharpen your Santoku chef's knife we recommend abrasive sharpeners such as a diamond steel or a stone, traditional oil stone, India stone or Arkansas stone - never use a butcher's steel as it is designed to align the edge on soft steel knives.
+To sharpen your Santoku chef's knife we recommend abrasive sharpeners such as a steel or a stone, traditional oil stone, India stone or Arkansas stone.

 Sharpening your Santoku knife